sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 :math:`\hat{\sigma}` is the standard deviation (the “divide by *N - 1*” version, that is).

-Perhaps more helpfully, you can use jamovi to calculate skewness: it’s a check box in the ``Statistics`` options under ``Exploration`` → ``Descriptives``.
+Perhaps more helpfully, you can use jamovi to calculate skewness: set the check box ``Skewness`` in the ``Statistics`` options under ``Exploration`` → ``Descriptives``.
 For the ``afl.margins`` variable, the skewness figure is **0.780**.
 If you divide the skewness estimate by the Std. error for skewness you have an indication of how skewed the data is.
 Especially in small samples (*N* < 50), one rule of thumb suggests that a value of 2 or less can mean that the data is not very skewed, and a value of over 2 that there is sufficient skew in the data to possibly limit its use in some statistical analyses.
 Though there is no clear agreement on this interpretation.
-That said, this does indicate that the ``afl.margins`` variable is somewhat skewed (0.780 / 0.183 = 4.262).
+That said, this does indicate that the ``afl.margins`` variable is somewhat skewed (0.780 / 0.183 = 4.262)."

 The final measure that is sometimes referred to, though very rarely in practice, is the **kurtosis** of a data set.
 Put simply, kurtosis is a measure of how thin